adamripley98/nalda/README.md

 - [ ] Ask users for current location
 - [ ] Google maps pulling hours for companies and such
 - [ ] Make it scroll to the top when you load a new page
+- [ ] Media library of images from AWS already uploaded to make curators life easier

 ## General cleanup